shichiro-nakahara/docs/docs/router/userguide/deposit.md

 ![image](/img/router-step-10-sign-proof.png)

 ## Step 7: Sign LayerZero TX
-Sign LayerZero transaction to start transfer.
+Sign bridge transaction to start transfer.
 Transfers should take less than 120 seconds.

 ## Step 8: Open zkWallet
 Click on your zkAddress to open your zkWallet.